matitpy/matitpy/README.md

 - 👋 Hi, I’m @matitpy
-- 👀 I’m interested in python
+- 👀 I’m looking forward for my firt job IT
 - 🌱 I’m currently learning create projects of python with python

 <!---